ithemes/iThemes-Security/readme.txt

 = Dev =
 * Fixed error that prevented manual backups from executing
+* Minor fixes for strict warnings occuring when on PHP 5.4
+* Fix for lstat error for files in the better-wp-security/backups/ directory

 = 3.5.4 =
 * Bulgarian translation by <a href="http://arthlete.com/">Nikolay Kolev of Gymnastics and Bodyweight Tutorials</a>